I Still Embrace Non-Calvinist Christians

 This is in contrast with the Southern Baptist Convention, for example, which has to maintain denominational unity.
 For example, four Southern Baptist leaders recently said that Calvinism should not divide the SBC.
 David Dockery, president of Union University, said, “I think we can come to a place where we can all work together” (Baptist Press, Aug.
 6, 2012).

 Independent Baptists don’t have to make such compromises.
 Since there is no denominational structure to preserve and and no cooperative program to support and since we are not yoked together in any organizational sense, we can speak out on any issue and call heresy heresy and let the chips fall where they may.
-In this context, I can accept a Calvinist as a brother in Christ, assuming he shows evidence of knowing Christ personally, and I can appreciate him in many ways, but I don’t have to minister together with him and I don’t have to keep my mouth shut about what I am convinced is serious error
+In this context, I can accept a Calvinist as a brother in Christ, assuming he shows evidence of knowing Christ personally, and I can appreciate him in many ways, but I don’t have to minister together with him and I don’t have to keep my mouth shut about what I am convinced is serious error.

 I personally know many IFB pastors who are humble, godly men who wouldn’t dream of taking the place of Christ in the lives of their people, who invite the people to test their lives and teaching by God’s Word, who do not lord it over the people but exercise the office of shepherd according to 1 Peter 5.
 I know of many IFB churches where the members wouldn’t dream of giving a mere man “unquestioning loyalty.”
 I personally know many IFB churches that despise Quick Prayerism and hold high standards for the pastorate.